fsharp/fsharp.org/use/windows/index.md

 F# is supported by the [Ionide](http://ionide.io/) project and is a nice integration.

 1. Install [Visual Studio Code](https://code.visualstudio.com/download) for Windows
-2. Press `Ctrl+P` and enter the following to install the Ionide package for VS Code.
+2. Press `Ctrl+Shift+P` and enter the following to install the Ionide package for VS Code.

         ext install Ionide-fsharp